oakmac/tourney-nerd/docs/how-tourney-nerd-works.md

   - Self-explanatory: the teams which will compete in the event.
   - A Team is always part of a Division (ie: one-to-one relationship between Teams and Divisions).
 - **Games**
-  - Self-explanatory: a game between two teams.
+  - Self-explanatory: a game between two teams. `teamA` and `teamB`
   - Games are always part of a Division (the two teams who play the game must be part of the same Division).
   - Games occur on a field.
   - Games can be linked to an entry on the Schedule.
   - Games are always part of a **Game Group** (see below).
-  - Games must always be one of the following statuses:
+  - Games must be one of the following statuses:
     - scheduled
     - in progress
     - final (ie: the game was played to completion)